 It’s difficult to gain accolades from the cycling community.
-Cyclists can be downright snobby when it comes to bikes, which is why it’s notable that a bike at this price point managed to make it onto so many bike of the year lists.
+Cyclists can be downright snobby when it comes to bikes, which is why it’s notable that a bike at this price point managed to make it onto so many bikes of the year lists.

 The steel-framed Marin Nicasio is built for adventure biking.

 The bike frame features greater clearance for wider tires (700x40mm or 650x47mm) and includes front and rear mounts for racks.
-It also comes equipped with an eight-speed drivetrain, double crank, and mechanical disc brakes.
+It also comes equipped with an 8-speed drivetrain, double crank, and mechanical disc brakes.